8.2 Safer Working Practice, Supervision and Culture

 - Complaints and whistle-blowing procedures to allow service users and staff to highlight issues for consideration and resolution;

-- Collated information for the Norfolk Safeguarding Children Board about issues arising from local operational experience of child protection.
+- Collated information for the Norfolk Safeguarding Children Partnership about issues arising from local operational experience of child protection.

 3.2 All agencies which have operational responsibility for child protection services must have an agency policy, which defines minimum levels of formal supervision of those staff who are accountable for child protection cases.